bentoml/BentoML/README.md

     # Save the prediction service to a BentoService bundle
     saved_path = iris_classifier_service.save()
 ```

-A BentoService bundle is a versioned file archive, containing the BentoService you
+You've just created a BentoService SavedBundle, it's a versioned file archive that is
+ready for production deployment.
+It contains the BentoService you defined, as well as
-defined, along with trained model artifacts, dependencies and configurations.
+the packed trained model artifacts, pre-processing code, dependencies and other
+configurations in a single file directory.

-Now you can start a REST API server based off the saved BentoService bundle form
+From a BentoService SavedBundle, you can start a REST API server by providing the file
-command line:
+path to the saved bundle:
 ```bash
 bentoml serve {saved_path}
 ```

+The REST API server provides a simply web UI for you to test and debug.
+If you are
-If you are doing this only local machine, visit [http://127.0.0.1:5000](http://127.0.0.1:5000)
+running this command on your local machine, visit http://127.0.0.1:5000 in your browser
-in your browser to play around with the API server's Web UI for debugging and
-sending test request.
-You can also send prediction request with `curl` from command line:
+and try out sending API request to the server.
+You can also send prediction request
+with `curl` from command line:

 ```bash
 curl -i \